looker-open-source/pylookml/docs/source/introduction.rst

 Introduction
 =========================================
-pyLookML is a metaprogramming interface for the LookML language.
-It leverages the `lkml <https://pypi.org/project/lkml/>`_ parser to interpret raw lookml files then adds an object oriented API allowing easy programitic manipulaiton of the file.
+PyLookML allows scripting of LookML in python.
+It leverages the `lkml <https://pypi.org/project/lkml/>`_ parser to interpret raw lookml files then adds an object oriented syntax and helpful integrations to boost your productivity.
 Visit the repo `here <https://github.com/llooker/lookml/>`_.

 Quickstart
 -------------------